openbsd/src/gnu/llvm/llvm/docs/LangRef.rst

 """"""""""

 The first argument is a pointer to the destination, the second is a pointer to the source.
-The third argument is a constant integer argument specifying the number of bytes to copy, and the fourth is a boolean indicating a volatile access.
+The third argument is an integer argument specifying the number of bytes to copy, and the fourth is a boolean indicating a volatile access.